rem-kl/rQuery/README.md

 # rQuery

-A simple re-implementation of jQuery in vanilla JS, for fun and as a learning experience
+A simplified re-implementation of jQuery in ES5, for a fun learning experience.

-A side project I am working on to better understand JS and how jQuery works under the hood and the DOM API.
+A side project I am working on to better understand JavaScript and the DOM API.

-- Code structure adapated from the online course "Advanced JS Fundamentals" available at frontendmasters.com
+- Code structure adapted from the online course "Advanced JS Fundamentals" available at frontendmasters.com